Paris river tours

 Get off the beaten track and explore the outskirts of Paris via the river Marne.
 Marvel at Chinagora, a Chinese-inspired hotel complex, stop for a meal at Guinguette and enjoy some live accordion, dance and folk tales onboard.

-This tour doesn’t just take you down the Seine, but also incorporates a journey up Paris’s idyllic, tree-lined Canal Saint Martin, with a guide sharing stories and facts along the way.
+This tour doesn’t just take you meandering down the Seine, but also incorporates a journey up Paris’s idyllic, tree-lined Canal Saint Martin, with a guide sharing stories and facts along the way.
+Plus, there are some great stops on the way if you’re looking to inject some French style into your wardrobe.

 This is on the pricier end of tours, but if you're after a special evening out, you could do worse than a bit of bubbly and a show.
 Not to mention the Seine river cruise you'll take to get to the infamous Moulin Rouge, passing Paris's biggest sights by night in all their glittering, illuminated glory.